 Making Happy Memories

 Even if your family drives you crazy, they are still your family.
-Take the time to make happy memories each year, do your best to deal with the stresses of large gatherings and enjoy those who are still here with you.
-Even if there are difficult moments, there will still be happy memories that will last many years into the future.
+Take the time to make happy memories each year, do your best to deal with the stress of large gatherings, and enjoy those who are still here with you.
+Alongside any difficult moments, there will still be happy memories made that will last many years into the future.